C00271692/DataScience/README.md

 # DataScience
-This is my 4th year college Datascience Repository for Semester 1 and Semester 2.
+This is my 4th year college Data Science and Machine Learning Repository for Semester 1 and Semester 2.
 In this repository I have multiple Machine Learning and Data Science Algorithms, including Linear regression, Decision Trees, Naive Bayes, K Means Clustering, K Nearest Neighbour and SVM.